flekshot/Algorithm/README.md

 # EasyRecursionLab
 This is my Java project for recursion homework.

-## How to Use
-- Open it in IntelliJ IDEA.
-- Click Run on Main.java to see it work.

 ## What It Does
 1. Finds smallest number in a list